Treatment Options

 Chemotherapy

 Chemotherapy involves using drugs to kill fast-growing cancer cells throughout the body.
-This treatment is generally used when prostate cancer has spread beyond the prostate or when hormone therapy no longer works.
+Doctors generally use this treatment when prostate cancer spreads beyond the prostate or when hormone therapy stops working.

 Clinical Trials